persapiens/Course/README.md

 * DEPLOY
 * SPECIAL

-## Schedule and Topics - Spring 2015
+## Schedule and Topics - Fall 2015

 The following schedule is subject to change.